 In instances where local government codes fail to address safety issues (e.g. helmet use, speed limits), employers may address these issues in their policies.
 For example, a policy might state that the speed of devices shall be limited to a prudent rate for the conditions.
-A policy could require that helmets - either the employees' own, helmets provided by the e-scooter provider or helmets provided by the company - must be worn and must meet appropriate safety standards.
-A general prohibition against participating in any activity that reasonably presents a risk of injury to persons or damage to property while using a device may cover stunts, intoxication and a lot of other ground.
+A policy could require that helmets-either the employees' own or helmets provided by the company-must be worn and must